BSG-Africa/anagram/README.md

 word length, and `AnagramPrinter`, which is responsible for printing the output to `System.out`.
 Provide your implementations to the `AnagramCalculator` instantiated in `Main`.
 All of these classes can be found already in the `src\main\java` directory.
 You are free to design each implementation as you choose, and may use as many or few collaborating classes as you choose.
-You are encouraged to include unit tests.

 The project is built using Maven and already includes the dependencies for `junit` and `mockito`.
 You may add any other dependencies you require.